microsoft/pxt-arcade/docs/courses/csintro1/motion.md

-# Motion and Events
+# Motion

-Motion and Events introduce the ability to control how the games respond to different conditions,
+Motion introduce the ability to control how a sprite moves around the screen.

 ```codecard
 [